belsabbagh/naive-bayes-model/README.md

 ## Introduction

 This project is a simple implementation of a Naive Bayes classifier to classify emails as spam or not spam.
-The dataset used contains 5,572 emails, 3,281 of which are spam and 2,291 of which are not spam.
-The dataset is split into a training set and a test set, with 3,000 emails in the training set and 2,572 emails in the test set.
-The training set is used to train the classifier, and the test set is used to evaluate the classifier.
+Making the data usable for the classifier required parsing each email for words, vectorizing these words into a feature vector, and then training the classifier on the feature vectors.
+The classifier was then tested using k-fold cross validation.

 ## Vectorizer Algorithms